-I currently have two book projects underway:
+I currently have three major projects underway:

-Prospecting the Ruins: Memory and Meaning in Japan’s Scorched Earth of World War II
+Prospecting the Ruins: Memory and Meaning in Japan’s Scorched Earth of World War II (under contract with Penguin Press)

 An ongoing collaboration with Cary Karacas, a geographer at CUNY Staten Island, on the firebombings of Japanese cities during WWII.
 Having previously written about the cartography and photography of the strategic bombing of Japan, we are now undertaking research for a book entitled Prospecting the Ruins.
 Supported by an ACLS Collaborative Research Fellowship, this project examines the visual culture of the firebombing of urban Japan as revealed through five principal sets of images generated by the air war in the Pacific: maps, photographs, cartoons, films, and art.